 - Remove from oven and allow to cool in pan for at least 20 minutes, preferably longer - it will be much easier to cut if it's room temperature, so I like to plan to let it sit for about an hour.

-- Cut into squares and top with powdered sugar, blackberries, lemon zest, and/or mint leaves, if desired.
+- Cut into squares and top with extra powdered sugar, lemon zest, blackberries, and/or mint leaves, if desired.

 Notes

-- Use regular lemons: if you don't have Meyer Lemons, use regular lemons.
-You will need a few more (around 8) to get the right amount of juice, since they are smaller and less juicy.
-You may want to add a little more sugar to the topping as well, since they are less sweet.
+- Use regular lemons: if you don’t have Meyer Lemons, use regular lemons.
+You may will need a few more to get the right amount of juice, since they are smaller and less juicy.
+I recommend adding 1/4 cup more sugar to the curd filling as well.

 - Some readers have commented that they take longer to bake/set.
 The original recipe called for baking them for 15-20 minutes after adding the filling.
 I cooked them again and found that they did take longer, so I adjusted the timing to 25-35 minutes.
 It may take longer or shorter for you, so keep an eye on them.